heartingNinja/ChangeRenderScale/README.md

 3)Set Quality:
 This is used to Set the QualitySettings or the renderScale.
-This sets a PlayerPref for QualitySettings.
+This script sets a PlayerPref for QualitySettings.
 Where the SetGraphicsRenderByFPS() void is and where to edit the auto graphics change.